glowkeeper/Enervator/docs/technicalOverview.md

 _*Enervator is described in more detail in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
 Some of the information here borrows excerpts from that work._

-[Enervator](https://github.com/glowkeeper/Enervator), which has a token symbol EOR, is an ERC777 token that inherits from OpenZeppelin's implementation of [ERC777](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC777/ERC777.sol).
+[Enervator](https://github.com/glowkeeper/Enervator), which has a token symbol EOR, is an ERC777 token contract that inherits from OpenZeppelin's implementation of [ERC777](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC777/ERC777.sol).
+Its aim is to [incentivise energy efficiency](./value.md).
 Figure 1, below, shows that the token is supported by a number of other contracts.
 They chiefly manage the supply of EOR and allow the token to be exchanged for sovereign currencies.

 ![](./images/enervatorWholeClassDiagram.png)